kubesphere-retired/docs.kubesphere.io/content/en/configuration/image-registry.md

 ---
 title: "Image Registry"
-keywords: 'kubernetes, docker, helm, jenkins, istio, prometheus'
+keywords: 'kubernetes, docker, registry, harbor'
-description: ''
+description: 'Create a Secret to connect with Image Registry secret'
 ---

 A Docker image is a read-only template that can be used to deploy container services, each with a specific unique identifier (i.e. Image name:Tag).
 For example, an image can contain a full Ubuntu operating system environment with only Apache or other applications that users need.
 The image registry is used to store and distribute Docker images.